Occasionally a line in a

 Richard Tull was crying in his sleep.
 The woman beside him, his wife Gina, woke and turned.
 She moved up on him from behind and laid hands on his pale and straining shoulders.
 There was a professionalism in her blinks and frowns and whispers: like the person at the poolside trained in first aid; like the figure surging in on the blood stained macadam, a striding Christ of mouth to mouth.
 She was a women.
 She knew so much more about tears than he did. she didn’t know about Swift1s juvenalia, or Wordsworth’s senilia, or how Cressida had variously fared at the hands of Boccacciao, of Chaucer, of Robert Henryson, of Shakespeare: she didn’t know Proust.
 But she knew tears.
 Gina had tears cold"

-and so I think it will be with this paragraph from a book my mum adored (trust me, her book recommendations are to be relied upon!)
-"Easter Parade" by Richard Yates:
+and so I think it will be with this paragraph from a

 "Esther Grimes, or Pookie, was a small active woman whose life seemed pledged to achieving and sustaining an elusive quality she called "flair".
 She pored over fashion magazines, dressed tastefully and tried many ways of fixing her hair, but her eyes remained bewildered and she never quite learned to keep her lipstick within the borders of her mouth, which gave her an air of dazed and vulnerable uncertainty.
 She found more flair among rich people than in the middle class, and so she aspired to the attitudes and mannerisms of wealth in raising her daughters.
 She always sought "nice" communities to live in, whether she could afford them or not, and she tried to be strict on matters of decorum"